benjisho/benjisho-DevOps-Essentials/exercises/prometheus-monitoring.md

 ## Prerequisites

-- Ubuntu machine
+- An Ubuntu machine to install and run Prometheus.
-- Basic understanding of monitoring concepts
+- Basic understanding of monitoring concepts such as metrics, time-series data, and alerting.
+   - This will help you to better understand, configure and use Prometheus for monitoring your applications and infrastructure.

 ## Step 1: Install Prometheus